What is Chemistry?

 The most challenging task for an analytical chemist is to explain what is the nature of analytical chemistry.
 It is an interdisciplinary branch of science where a large number of research works have contributed to its development.

-All chromatographic studies were invented by biochemists or biological scientists, while methods of the electromagnetic spectrum and mass spectroscopy were discovered by physicists.
+Most chromatographic studies were invented by biochemists or biological scientists.
+Physicists may also discover various methods related to electromagnetic spectrum and mass spectroscopy.

-But if we close look, different types of research topics are published in different sets of science journals by using analytical chemistry methods.
+But if we look closely, different types of research topics are published in different sets of science journals by using analytical chemistry methods.
 About 60% of such materials are published by persons who are not analytical chemists in the true sense.

 Trending Topics